jonsafari/weather-data/README.md

 # Weather-data
 Worldwide weather data.
 Thirty years of it.

-Data and scripts are provided to build an SQL database of 30 years of weather info.
+Data and scripts are provided to build an SQL database of 30 years of international weather info.

 ## Building the SQLite Database
 To build the SQLite3 database, run the following: